SofaDefrost/PSL/pocs/PAH/README.md

 - PEP #12
 - ...

-We would like to see if we can implement most of the PEP > 12 features on top of a syntaxe like the following
+We would like to see if we can implement most of the PEP > 12 features on top of a syntax like the following

 ```python
 class VisualModel(Sofa.Core.Prefab):